The logarithmic law of random determinant: Girko's method of perpendiculars

-\end{pro} \begin{rem} The construction of the modified matrix $A'_n$ can be found in \cite{NV}.
-The strategy is to set $a'_{ij}:=(1-\epsilon^2)^{1/2}a_{ij}+\epsilon \theta_{ij}$, where $\{\theta_{ij},1\leq i,j\leq n\}$ is a collection of independent bounded continuous random variables with common mean zero and variance one and is independent of $A_n$.
-By choosing $\epsilon$ to be extremely small ,say $n^{-Kn}$ for large enough constant $K>0$, it was shown in \cite{NV} that (\ref{1.1.1.1}) holds.
-The proof in \cite{NV} relies on a lower bound estimate on the smallest singular value of square random matrices provided in Theorem 2.1 of \cite{TV}.
-To adapt to our condition, we will use Theorem 4.1 of \cite{GT} instead (by choosing $p_n=1$ in \cite{GT}).
-For convenience of the reader, we sketch the proof of Proposition \ref{pro.1.2} in Appendix B. The proof is just a slight modification of that in \cite{NV} under our setting and assumptions. \end{rem} Therefore, with the aid of Proposition \ref{pro.1.2}, we can always work under the following assumption.
+\begin{rem} The construction of the modified matrix $A'_n$ can be found in Nguyen and Vu \cite{NV}.
+The strategy is to set $a'_{ij}:=(1-\epsilon ^2)^{1/2}a_{ij}+\epsilon\theta_{ij}$, where $\{\theta_{ij},1\leq i,j\leq n\}$ is a collection of independent bounded continuous random variables with common mean zero and variance one and is independent of $A_n$.
+By choosing $\epsilon$ to be extremely small, say $n^{-Kn}$ for large enough constant $K>0$, it was shown in Nguyen and Vu \cite {NV} that (\ref {1.1.1.1}) holds.
+The proof in Nguyen and Vu \cite{NV} relies on a lower bound estimate on the smallest singular value of square random matrices provided in Theorem~2.1 of Tao and Vu \cite{TV}.
+To adapt to our condition, we will use Theorem~4.1 of G{\"o}tze and Tikhomirov \cite{GT} instead (by choosing $p_n=1$ in G{\"o}tze and Tikhomirov \cite{GT}).
+For convenience of the reader, we sketch the proof of Proposition~\ref{pro.1.2} in Appendix \hyperref[appB]{B}.
+The proof is just a slight modification of that in Nguyen and Vu \cite{NV} under our setting and assumptions. \end{rem}